Control Systems for Electrical and Mechanical Engineers

 Special Features & Requirements

-- Course participants are expected to have some elementary knowledge about electrical and mechanical design and the analysis of simple systems.
+- Course participants are expected to have some elementary knowledge of electrical and mechanical design and the analysis of simple systems.

-- In order to gain the maximum benefit from this seminar, participants are encouraged to read the articles “Control Engineering” on Wikipedia.org.
+- In order to gain the maximum benefit from this seminar, participants are encouraged to read the article “Control Engineering” on Wikipedia.org.

 Time: 10:00 AM - 5:30 PM Eastern Time

 Please note: You can check other time zones here.

 Welcome, Introduction, Workshop Preview, Learning Outcomes and the Assessment Method